trinhxuankhai/YoloTransformer/README.md

 ## Introduction

 Outstanding results on the benchmark for text detection are achieved by DPText-DETR.
 However, it is unable to perform real-time inference.
-In order to accomplish real-time inference, I integrated [YOLOv6](https://github.com/meituan/YOLOv6), a quick and high-performance object detection network, with [DPText-DETR](https://github.com/ymy-k/DPText-DETR).
+In order to accomplish real-time text detection, I integrated [YOLOv6](https://github.com/meituan/YOLOv6), a quick and high-performance object detection network, with [DPText-DETR](https://github.com/ymy-k/DPText-DETR).
 Additionally, ROIAlign is employed to improve the decoder's query embedding, and a lightweight segmentation head is created to support multitask learning for even more accuracy increase.

 ## Experimental Results